RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 executing the command.

-77. Error: Invalid option
+1. Error: Invalid option

 Example command:

-$ ls --color=always
+$ ls –color=always

 Solution: This error occurs when providing an invalid option to a command.
 Review